napari/docs/docs/developers/contributing/documentation/index.md

 For more information about these targets see the ["building locally"](build_docs_locally) section of the documentation, including the part on [specialized builds](#building-what-you-need).

-Once the jobs complete—should be fast by default!—you will also be able to [preview the documentation](doc_view_ci) by using the `Check the rendered docs here!` action at the bottom of your PR, which will go to a preview website on [CircleCI](https://circleci.com/).
-Alternatively, you can download a zip file of [the build artifact](#download-documentation-artifact).
+Once the jobs complete you will also be able to [preview the documentation](doc_view_ci) by using the `Check the rendered docs here!` action at the bottom of your PR, which will go to a preview website on [CircleCI](https://circleci.com/).
+Alternatively, you can download a zip file of [the build artifact](#download-documentation-artifact) and open the html files directly in your browser.
 For a build triggered by a comment, use the "Triggered Docs Artifact Build" link.

 If needed, a member of the maintenance team will help with updating the [napari.org](https://napari.org/dev)